Designated Safeguarding Lead

 Bishop Monkton CE Primary School follows the North Yorkshire Safeguarding Children Board (NYSCB) procedures.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will of course, always aim to maintain a positive relationship with all parents.
 The school’s Child Protection Manual is available publicly and applies to all adults, including volunteers, working in or on behalf of the school.

-The Designated Safeguarding Lead is: Sally Cowling and the people who deputises in her absence is: Kay Cairns and Rachel West
+The Designated Safeguarding Lead is: Sally Cowling and the people who deputises in her absence is: Rachel West

 The Safeguarding Governor is: Anna Kirby

 School is committed to safeguarding and promoting the welfare of all of its pupils.
 Each pupil’s welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse such as those with Special Educational Needs and Disabilities (SEND) or those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.

 As part of Bishop Monkton CE Primary School's ongoing safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.